Nintendo Museum Overseas Visitors Reportedly Breaking 'No Photos' Rule

 Great job as usual, team

-Everything's the foeigners' faults in Japan.
+Everything's the foreigners' faults in Japan.

 İ am not in shock that is kind of a thing happened in the Nintendo Museum.
 Visitors will take photos from everything. İt is like that.